-In the model two line meshes are defined using thick beam element with a linear interpolation order so that the example can be run in any LUSAS software product version.
-Otherwise the use of quadratic elements is recommended.
+In this model two line meshes are defined, both using thick beam elements with a linear interpolation order so that the example can be run in any LUSAS software product version.
 Each line mesh has different end release conditions and is dependent upon whether the line representing a steel member is considered continuous, has a moment connection at its end or has a simple connection at its end.